chuahziyang/ip/docs/README.md

 event /from (start date) /to (end date) or e /from (start date) /to (end date) (task description)
 ```

 Events are added to the list of tasks.
-Dates can be in any format
+Dates can be in any format aka write any text

 ## Adding tasks
 ```